 With the cold weather coming into England thick and fast, I’ve been raiding my wardrobe for the comfiest knits I can find.
 A mock neck sweater has always been a favourite of mine, especially for the autumn and winter time.
 They effortlessly add a classier edge to your outfits, and although they run the risk of making you worthy of announcing the next iPhone, I love the look they give.

-I’ve linked similar mock necks throughout this post, as well as roll and turtle neck sweaters, too.
-I’d love to know whether you’d wear a mock neck sweater often, and if so – which is your favourite kind of neck?
+I’ve linked similar jumpers throughout this post, as well as roll and turtle neck sweaters, too.
+I’d love to know whether you’d wear a mock neck often, and if so – which is your favourite kind of neck?
 Mock, roll or turtle?

-With the weather dropping five degrees a week, this will probably be one of the last that I can get away without wearing a coat – which I love the look of when wearing a mock neck sweater, too.
+With the weather dropping five degrees again this week, this will probably be one of the last that I can get away without wearing a coat – which I love the look of when wearing a mock neck, too.
 Since the neck is shorter than a roll or turtle – and a single piece of fabric as opposed to a roll – it seamlessly blends into a shirt rather than a sweater.
 Although I do love that on a chunkier knit like a roll or turtle neck, too.

 Pin this for later!